 Even the Family Court doesn’t want you there and there are processes built into family law that require family mediation.

-You can pre-empt that by talking to a mediator – just like lawyers there are lots of different types, but a solutions-focussed mediator will talk to you and your ex independently before sitting down with both of you to nut through the issues.
+You can pre-empt that by talking to a family mediator – just like lawyers there are lots of different types, but a solutions-focussed mediator will talk to you and your ex independently before sitting down with both of you to nut through the issues.
 It’s short and sharp and sometimes painful but its private, it’s a fixed price and it’s short and sharp.
-Effective mediation will resolve your issues in weeks rather the months and years you will face in court.
+Effective family mediation will resolve your issues in weeks rather the months and years you will face in court.

 The people you talk to – both professional and personal – can have a big impact on how your matter unfolds and the consequences months down the track.